 Grace, 29, harvests eggplants from her fields.
 She’s a subsistence farmer who farms to feed her four children.
 Even though she and her children are now living in Uganda, the rest of her family is in South Sudan, where she fled from in order to escape violent conflict.
 Grace joined a farming group made up of both Ugandan and South Sudanese farmers, which allows members to come together to achieve the common goal of better crops for all.

-When Mercy Corps gave the farming group vouchers for 20,000 Ugandan shillings, which equates to £4 in United States dollars, many group members pooled their vouchers together to buy greater amounts of seeds and supplies, to make their money and their work go further.
+When Mercy Corps gave the farming group vouchers for 20,000 Ugandan shillings, which equates to £4, many group members pooled their vouchers together to buy greater amounts of seeds and supplies, to make their money and their work go further.

 PHOTOS: Chip Carter/Mercy Corps (top) Sean Sheridan for Mercy Corps (bottom)